ssstonebraker/aolunderground-proggies/README.md

 Tools compatible with Windows XP (many later versions are not)

 * 7zip - 7z2107.exe (decompression)
+* autoruns.exe - See what starts with system (Sysinternals tool)
 * TweakUiPowertoySetup.exe - *Awesome tool to tweak the GUI of Windows XP*
+* ProcessExplorerNT.zip - task manager on steroids (Sysinternal tool)
+* Notepad ++ - npp.7.9.2.Installer.exe
 * WinCDEmu-4.1.exe - *Use this to mount ISO or IMGs*
-* Notepad ++ - npp.7.9.2.Installer.exe
+* winhex.zip - Hex editor

 ## programming